gugray/anode-live-vscode/README.md

 ## Listening in a sketch

-This is how you can listen to changes in your live sketch.
+This is a minimal example of how you can listen to changes in your live sketch.

 ### receiver.js